Here’s some information that you might find useful.

 Point Nine Capital is an early-stage venture capital firm based in Berlin, Germany.
 And believe it or not, it looks like we’re actually the first Internet-focused VC to come out of Berlin.

-Point Nine Capital’s investment team consists of two Managing Partners, Pawel Chudzinski and Christoph Janz, and one Associate, Nicolas Wittenborn.
+Point Nine Capital’s investment team consists of two Managing Partners, Pawel Chudzinski and Christoph Janz, and three Associates, Nicolas Wittenborn, Rodrigo Martinez and Mathias Ockenfels.
 In addition we’re actively supported by our advisors Lukasz Gadowski and Kolja Hebenstreit.
 Take a look at the team page to learn more about each of us.